 Recently we at Sitejabber published an infographic on the growing trend toward more online education.
 More and more students are choosing to take their learning onto the internet, and more institutions are opening to meet that need.
-Online for-profit schools have had their fair share of turbulence over the past year, at least some of them, schools such as the University of Phoenix and DeVry University, offer legitimate degrees, even if they come with a hefty pricetag and uncertain benefit.
+Like for construction company you can learn online for-profit schools have had their fair share of turbulence over the past year, at least some of them, schools such as the University of Phoenix and DeVry University, offer legitimate degrees, even if they come with a hefty pricetag and uncertain benefit.
 There are others that are merely diploma mills – schools that you pay in order to receive what amounts to a fake degree which isn’t honored by employers or higher institutions of education (other than its own).

 With over 200 online colleges offering degrees, it may be difficult to figure out which program would reap the most benefits while also weeding out diploma mills.
 When trying to find that perfect fit, here are some tools to use and points to keep in mind.

 Just as you would do your research for large purchases like cars and cameras, you also want to make sure you explore well the schools in which you’re interested.
 As a way to help potential students make the right choices, the Education Trust developed College Results, an indispensable tool to help you investigate schools.
 With this webtool you can search for a college or compare several to find similar schools as well as get information on retention and graduation rates, demographics, tuition, median SAT / ACT scores, etc. Be especially attentive to retention and graduation rates.
 Schools with low rates may not be supporting their students to succeed.
 If you can’t find your college of interest on College Results, it likely isn’t a school accredited by a regional or national agency.

 Always make sure to look at multiple sources and information provided by other students.
 That is, check for reviews online – on Sitejabber and at the Better Business Bureau.
 You can also Google the college’s name with “scam” following the name.